 Remember that your prompt, personal thank you builds a bridge to future support and deeper engagement.
 Do it well, and you are on your way to future fundraising success.
 How have you overcome obstacles to getting your thank you out in 48 hours?

 If you want to develop a strategic donor acknowledgment program, check out How to Cultivate An Attitude of Gratitude and Keep Your Donors.
-And I have a brand new guide, 48 Hours: Your Donor Acknowledgement Solution Kit.
-I give you my 100% guarantee you’ll find these resources helpful.
-If not, just let me know.
-I’m usually pretty nice.
+For more on this topic, get, 48 Hours: Your Donor Acknowledgement Solution Kit.
+All Clairification products have a 30-day no-questions-asked 100% money-back guarantee.